MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-kubernetes-extension.md

 > Since the gang plugin is removed, there's potential that the deadlock happens when volcano schedules the job.
 >
 > * To avoid this situation, you can **use same instance type across the jobs**.
 >
+> Using a scheduler configuration other than the default provided by the Azure Machine Learning extension may not be fully supported.
+Proceed with caution.
+>
 > Note that you need to disable `job/validate` webhook in the volcano admission if your **volcano version is lower than 1.6**.